 - a.
 Annual performance review and staffing structure - b.
-Administrative and ministry event calendar for the organization - c.
-Annual reporting to various constituencies (e.g., districts, Annual General Meetings, CRA, legal filings, etc.) - d.
+When to budget, prepare financial reports, present to the congregation, and conduct an annual audit - i.
+Include a timeline that would lead up to each of the above events and include simple steps for preparation (e.g., who would be involved, resources used, etc.) - c.
+Administrative and ministry event calendar for the organization - d.
+Annual reporting to various constituencies (e.g., districts, Annual General Meetings, CRA, legal filings, etc.) - e.
 The role of organizational policies and procedures in creating administrative plan.